Lupus590-CC/CC-TreeFarm/ReadMe.md

 # build instuctions

-run Howl.lua in a ComputerCraft computer (or turtle)
+run `Howl.lua` in a ComputerCraft computer (or turtle) to generate files in `/build` directory.
+Run any of the generated files

-program requires a wireless mining turtle to run
+Program will provide instructions